How to realize compact and non-compact localized states in disorder-free hypercube networks: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In conclusion, we reveal that localization phenomena can naturally emerge on hypercube bosonic graphs without the presence of disorder, contrary to previous suggestions.
-Moreover, in parallel we presented a method allowing for engineering various CLSs and NCLSs on such disorder-free hypercubes.
 Namely, we showed that for the hypercubes with constant site potentials, the resulting highly degenerate energy spectrum in real space enables producing CLSs.
 Whereas the incommensurate site potentials lead to the emergence of NCLSs with prescribed localization features.
 Given the importance of CLSs and NCLSs in the realization of various information and wave manipulation protocols, our results can potentially lead to advancements in these fields.
-The hypercube bosonic graphs presented and their localization properties can be directly simulated in existing experimental photonic platforms exploiting both real and synthetic spaces~\cite{Leefmans2022,Parto2023,Leefmans2024}.
+The hypercube graphs presented and their localization properties can be directly simulated in existing experimental photonic platforms exploiting both real and synthetic spaces, e.g., networks of coupled cavities or waveguides~\cite{Leefmans2022,Parto2023,Leefmans2024}.

+{Moreover, our findings indicate that hypercube structures can be directly associated with the Fock space of interacting spin systems.
+This provides additional insights into many-body localized states and can open new avenues for simulating complex quantum many-body models.
+That is, the demonstrated robustness of constructed CLSs and NCLSs against hypercube perturbations, which effectively emulate many-body interaction in the Fock space of spin systems, offers a new perspective on the origin of many-body localization in such systems }

 Additionally, the approach used can be readily extended to other hyperpolytopes constructed by iterative Cartan products of triangles, tetrahedrons, and so on.
 Consequently, in future research we wish to explore other types of CLSs and NCLSs that can be engineered in these hyperstructures.
 In relation to this, it would be also interesting to investigate how the studied localization phenomena on hypercubes are modified when mapped to lower-dimensional systems~\cite{arkhipov2023a}.